ClementPla/fundus-odmac-toolkit/README.md

 ```

 # Benchmarck
+You can find below the benchmark obtained with the different models.
+In short summary, we recommend using the UNet with the maxvit_small_tf_512 encoder (which are therefore set as default values).
 ## IDRiD Segmentation Challenge (Optic Disk)

 *Note that we didn't use the segmentation mask provided by the IDRiD's team for training.*